Air pollution in the United States: EPA concludes that fine particle pollution poses serious health threats

 Helping the area to meet the national air quality standards and improve the health of local residents continues to be a priority for the EPA.
 One of EPA's highest priorities is to support the reduction of diesel emissions from ships, trucks, locomotives, and other diesel engines.
-In 2005, Congress authorized funding for the Diesel Emissions Reduction Act (DERA), a grant program, administrated by the EPA, to selectively retrofit or replace the older diesel engines most likely to impact human health.
+In 2005, Congress authorized funding for the Diesel Emissions Reduction Act (DERA), a grant program, administered by EPA, to selectively retrofit or replace the older diesel engines most likely to impact human health.
 Since 2008, the DERA program has achieved impressive out outcome of improving air quality.
 The EPA also works with state and local partners to decrease emissions from port operations and to improve the efficient transportation of goods through the region.
 Both the EPA and the Port of Los Angeles are partners of the San Pedro Bay Ports Clean Air Action Plan, a sweeping plan aimed at significantly reducing the health risks posed by air pollution from port-related ships, trains, trucks, terminal equipment and harbor craft.
 For environmental justice, air pollution in low-income LA communities has received more attention.
-In 2011, the “Clean up Green up” campaign was launched to designate four low-income LA communities- Pacoima, Boyle Heights and Wilmington.
+In 2011, the "Clean up Green up" campaign was launched to designate four low-income LA communities- Pacoima, Boyle Heights and Wilmington.
 This campaign aims to push green industries through incentives, including help obtaining permits and tax and utility rebates.

 Although Los Angeles air pollution level had declined slightly for the last few decades, citizens in Los Angeles still suffer from high level air pollution and current levels are back to where they were 10 years ago.

+San Francisco air pollution

+According to a study by the EPA, the air quality in San Francisco has improved since 2013.

-Air Pollution and Low SES Communities in California
+Air pollution and low socioeconomic status communities in California

-The U.S. Environmental Protection Agency's interactive online map - EJSCREEN - features the low socioeconomic communities across the country that are more vulnerable to air pollution and its associated health risks.
+EPA's interactive online map, "EJSCREEN", features the low socioeconomic communities across the country that are more vulnerable to air pollution and its associated health risks.
 As exhibited in this map, Southeast Los Angeles County neighborhoods, primarily impoverished areas in the San Joaquin Valley and Inland Empire, face a higher exposure to air pollution and environmental injustices.
 In such areas, those in poverty stricken areas have an unequal access to environmental health and safety resources.
 These poverty-stricken neighborhoods are frequently located in areas that are near freeways, hazardous facilities, and/or rail yards.